 All of these things happens without much planning–we just see when they fit in.
 Because my kids really do enjoy most of these activities anyway, they usually just pick something up by themselves.
 An hour before the pool opens?
 Let’s do some keyboarding practice.
 We got rained out of something?
 Let’s go to the library instead.
 Most of the time our summer learning goes fairly smoothly.
 BUT…..

 I will not lie.
 Doing work over the summer is not all rainbows and unicorns.

-5. Somedays, I make my kids do things they hate.
+5. Somedays, kids Might do things they hate.

 I really hope you have found some ideas that you can use to prevent summer slide with your own kids.
 Share your ideas in the comments–I love to hear how you are keeping the learning going all summer long.

 6. Be Covert!